selfage/cli/README.md

 ## Browserify

-There are three variants to browserify, to be run in Node or browser environment as JS or HTML, based on `browserify` and `uglify-js`.
+There are two variants to browserify, to be run in Node or browser environment, by wiring `browserify` and `uglify-js`.

 ```
 $ selfage brn -h
-Usage: selfage browserifyForNodeJs|brn [options] <sourceFile> <outputFile>
+Usage: selfage browserifyForNode|brn [options] <sourceFile> <outputFile>

 Compile a single TypeScript source file and browserify & uglify all its imported files into a bundle that can be run in Node environment.
 Output file type is fixed as .js.

 Options:
+  -e, --environment-file <environmentFile>  An extra TypeScript file to be browserified & uglified together with the soure file.
+Typically such file contains global variables for a particular
+                                            environment such as PROD or DEV, and it's not imported by the source file but assumed to be present at runtime.
   --debug                                   Include inline source map and inline source.
   -h, --help                                display help for command
 ```

 ```